 - 1 cup Brandy or Rum(optional but most people add it)

 - 2 tablespoonful Preservative powder (not necessary)(I don’t use it but most bakers do)

 - Half cup browning(for dark cakes) (optional)

 - 1 handful Dry fruits (raisins, cherries) soaked in the alcohol you’ll be using(optional)

-– Preservative powder is optional in Nigerian Cake, but it is used by most Bakers to extend the shelf life of the cake.
+– Preservative powder is not necessary in Nigerian Cake, but it is used by most Bakers to extend the shelf life of the cake.
 It is best used for wedding and birthday cakes that needs to be preserved in room temperature for some time before being coated with Fondant or icing.
 I always recommend freezing the cake instead of using preservatives.

 The alcohol also helps to keep the cake from going stale.